naibarn/SmartSpec/.smartspec/workflows/smartspec_generate_plan.md

 - Without `--apply`:
   - MUST NOT modify `specs/**/plan.md`.
-  - MUST write a deterministic preview bundle to reports.
+  - MUST write a deterministic preview bundle to `.spec/reports/`.

 - With `--apply`:
   - MAY update `specs/**/plan.md`.